PRE-SCHOOL | Holiday Club |

 General Information

-The Pre-School is part of the Harrow Integrated Early Years and Community Services which provides support, information, funding for training and other resources.
-We work to National standards set out by Ofsted who inspect our setting regularly (for the latest report see here) so that we can offer free nursery education for eligible 2, 3 and 4 year olds.
+The Pre-School has now closed.
+It is part of the Harrow Integrated Early Years and Community Services which provides support, information, funding for training and other resources.
+We work to National standards set out by Ofsted who inspect our setting regularly (graded Good) so that we can offer free nursery education for eligible 2, 3 and 4 year olds.
 Note that the free places are available from the beginning of the term after your child's third birthday.
 So your child must be born before September 1st, January 1st or April 1st to have a free place for that term.
+Some 2 year olds are entitled to a free place.
+Ask for more details if you think this might apply to your child.

 Our Pre-School curriculum is planned to provide activities, routines and play opportunities to support and encourage children’s emotional, physical, social and intellectual development.